-For all queries regarding the Insight2act.net platform, users are kindly requested to use the contact details provided here-above.
+For all queries regarding the Insight2act.net platform, users are kindly requested to use the contact details provided here-below.

-Personal data is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual within a given context.
+Personal data is information that can be used on its own or in combination with other available information to identify, contact, or locate a single person, or to identify an individual within a given context.

-The information collected from you would be use only to:
+Our website therefore collects collect only Anonymised Data.
+The information collected from you would be used only to:

-• improve our website by providing information and content that will better serve user needs
+• improve our website to provide information and content that will better serve user needs

 • enable users to post ratings and reviews of content such as resources.